 Deleting a project

 Click the project tile or avatar on the projects list to open its settings, then choose the delete option.
+A confirmation dialog appears — type delete and click the button to confirm.

 Warning: deleting a project permanently deletes both the draft and the live version of the app, including all data.
 This cannot be undone.
 If you want to keep the live app, detach it from the project before deleting.